Luzi-Jung/1b-Project/README.md

 UMAP Embedding and Kmeans Clustering of Macrophage Feature Data

+For the csv file of macrophage data contact Dr Julia Sero as the file size is too large to be uploaded.

 Groupings_Explained.py
 This script contains information on how the data has been grouped for analysis.